Data Science Workspace walkthrough

 Multivariate plots are used to see the interaction between variables.
 With the visualization, data scientists can see if there are any correlations or patterns between the variables.
 A common multivariate graph used is a correlation matrix.
 With a correlation matrix, dependencies between multiple variables are quantified with the correlation coefficient.

 Using the same retail dataset, you can generate the correlation matrix.

 Notice the diagonal of ones down the center.
 This shows that when comparing a variable to itself, it has complete positive correlation.
 Strong positive correlation will have a magnitude closer to 1 while weak correlations will be closer to 0.
 Negative correlation is shown with a negative coefficient showing an inverse trend.

 In this section, feature engineering is used to make modifications to your Retail dataset by performing the following operations:

 - Convert storeType to an indicator variable

 Add week and year columns

-The current format for date ( 2010-02-05 ) is hard to differentiate that the data is for every week.
-Because of this, we will convert the date to the week and year.
+The current format for date ( 2010-02-05 ) can make it hard to differentiate that the data is for every week.
+Because of this, you should convert the date to contain week and year.

 Now the week and date are as follows: